CharlyCst/zephyr/book/src/overview/build.md

 ## An end to end example

-First write some Fork code, for instance:
+First write some Zephyr code, for instance:

 ```rust
 // Compute a^b